Biking in Campbell River

 For the biking enthusiast, Campbell River and Region boasts some of the best cross-country mountain-bike terrain in BC.
-Ride length is virtually unlimited free exploration and the terrain varies from rolling single track to technical traverses with rock outcroppings and lakeside descents.
+Ride length is up to you, free exploration and the terrain varies from rolling single track to technical traverses with rock outcroppings and lakeside descents.
 In a word: Epic!

 Places to Ride: